 Success Is Usually Dependent On Collaboration

-The truth is that in business and related vocations, success is usually heavily dependent on collaboration and on healthy collaborative relationships – in other words, on the building of community.
-And strong, collaborative relationships are in turn dependent on the virtues taught by most religious traditions.
+The truth is that in business and related vocations, success is usually heavily dependent on collaboration and on healthy collaborative relationships, in other words, on the building of community.
+And strong, collaborative relationships are in turn dependent on the same virtues taught by most religious traditions.

 The values taught by churches, values like humility, compassion, honesty, transparency, equanimity, courage, and others, are important in their own right but they are also highly important in our work lives.

 Nobody wants to do business with someone they cannot trust.
 It is very hard to form an effective working relationship if there is not at least some mutual concern for each other’s wellbeing.
 It is also very hard to work productively with someone who is narcissistic, who has little or no sense of humility.

-That is not to say that there are not exceptions.
+That is not to say that there no exceptions.
 I think we can all point to someone who seems to be low on the integrity scale, or perhaps routinely mistreats coworkers and employees, but nevertheless seems to be getting ahead.
 But I believe these are the exceptions.
 Mistreating others usually makes it harder, not easier, to meet one’s business objectives.

-We should also acknowledge that we have all stumbled and fallen short of our values.
+We should also acknowledge that we have all stumbled and fallen short of the bevavior required by our values.
 But these occasions almost always work against our long term success, not for it.